-2. Means to Visually Inspect the Locking Mechanism.
+2. Means to Visually Inspect the Locking Mechanism

-The locking system of STC SA1832SO consists of a lock pin installed at each of the seven latches of the main deck cargo door.
-The single view port of the main deck cargo door installed in accordance with STC SA1832SO is intended to allow the flight crew to conduct a visual inspection of a single lock pin at the center latch of the main deck cargo door.
-Monitoring of a single lock pin does not ensure that all the lock pins are in the locked position.
-As such, this view port is inadequate to ensure that the door is fully closed, latched, and locked.
+The locking system of STC SA1063SO consists of a lock pin installed at one of the seven latches of the main deck cargo door.
+The single view port of the main deck cargo door installed in accordance with STC SA1063SO monitors the position of the torque tube that actuates the door latches, but does not provide a means to ensure the position of the lock pin.
 Therefore, a means to visually inspect the door locking mechanism must be installed to ensure that the door is fully closed, latched, and locked.